ILoveAGoodCrisp/Atlas/README.md

-**HaloScript** is a comprehensive language support extension for all iterations of the Halo Script language used in the Halo: The Masterchief Collection mod tools.
+**HaloScript** is a comprehensive language support extension for all iterations of the Halo Script language used in the Halo: The Masterchief Collection Mod Tools.
 HaloScript provides:
 - Autocompletion
 - Documentation on all HaloScript functions
 - Hover descriptions for HaloScript elements